Wednesday, January 24, 2018

 Like I said, that is his “Reformed” theology 101!
 According to all the Church Fathers, as well as modern revelation, we will be deified, and we will also be able to comprehend God.

 It is a pity that RC isn’t with us anymore, to enjoy reading my posts; but I bet he can still read them in heaven!
-I think that God has given him a special iPad in heaven where he can still read my posts, and learn great theology from a Mormon! 😇
+I think that God has given him a special iPad in heaven where he can still read my posts, and learn great theology from a Latter-day Saint! 😇